sethupathib/Answers/README.md

 ### **Doubts**
 1. Which has a better routing engine?
 Z-Route from Synopsys or Maps from Google.
 2. Future of EDA?
 (My belief, as long as software exists, EDA will be present).
 3. Clock Sink Point Clustering.
 Why is it such a big deal?
-Why have we not solved this good enough?
+Why have we not solved this well enough?
 ------------------------
 ### **Project Ideas**